ilxqx/DataTransform/README.md

   }
 }
 ```
-Although this tool is quite simple, it is powful.
+> Although this tool is quite simple, it is powful.

-Believe after looking the comment in config.json file below, you know how to use it.
+> Believe after looking the comment in config.json file above, you know how to use it.